-I added a squirt of antique gold acrylic paint into the ornament.
+- Add a squirt of antique gold acrylic paint into the ornament

-Then covered the end and shook the ornament until the paint was dispersed.
+- Cover the end and shake the ornament until the paint is dispersed

-I turned on the hairdryer and rolled the ornament while hitting it with the warm air on both the outside and inside,
+- Turn on the hairdryer and roll the ornament while hitting it with warm air on both the outside and inside the ornament

-Put them aside to dry completely.
+Put the ornaments aside to dry completely.
 The paint will develop more as it dries.

 While I waited for the paint to dry I spray painted the ornament tops with dark metallic spray paint.